Randomly distribute one card from a playing deck of cards to each person. Instruct people to not look at their card.

 If possible, use a jumbo-size deck of playing cards – the larger the better.

 In case you’re wondering, this exercise works best when you are intentionally vague with the directions.
 Figuring out what to do is a part of the game.

 Poker Face is possibly one of the most dynamic – read, risky – group activities I know.
 It frequently evokes a lot of really powerful feelings for some people, so you will need to carefully sequence and facilitate the discussion that occurs at the end.
 I’m not trying to scare you – you just need to be aware of the power of what this simple, yet powerful exercise may generate.
 Ensure everyone leaves the activity with their self-esteem intact.

 Beware a group’s reluctance to respond to the discussion of certain behaviours with laughter only.
-Often, this is just a defence-mechanism (to relieve the tension,) but it may also reveal a deep-seated, and unhealthy set of attitudes and beliefs about other people.
-Process carefully, and be open to explore uncomfortable topics.
+Often, this is just a defence mechanism (to relieve the tension,) but it may also reveal a deep-seated, and unhealthy set of attitudes and beliefs about other people.
+Process carefully, and be open to exploring uncomfortable topics.

 Highly interactive ice-breaker, energiser & team event.

 Conversation starter that explores personal choices.

 Comfort Zone Circles